-A wonderful lemony margarita cocktail with Limoncello and lemon juice combined with tequila and orange liqueur.
+A wonderful lemony margarita cocktail with Limoncello and lemonade combined with tequila and orange liqueur.
 The Limoncello Margarita Cocktail has great pucker power!

 I usually love the margaritas I make; once you find a pattern that works, it’s hard to make a big mistake.
 I might be highly prejudiced though so have found a willing testing partner in my neighbor Amy.